leonstel/leonstel.github.io/blogs/gmap4.md

 ```

 This means that when calling `listToPropAfterMapInit` it will always wait for the map the be initialized first Sno matter
 what you are listening for.
+Internally it uses the `changedButWaitFor` from the second post (// TODO link here).

 #### Example
 ```